Symbolic recovery of PDEs from measurement data: Numerical experiments

 \subsubsection{Simulation setup}

-We now detail the concrete choices made for the quantities appearing in Theorem~\ref{th:representable}.
+We now detail the concrete choices made for the quantities appearing in Theorem~\ref{th:representable}, and provide the numerical setup used for all experiments of the settings 1)-3).
 Since letting \( m \to \infty \) is infeasible in practice, we fix a even maximal value \( M \in \mathbb{N} \) and consider measurements for \( m = M/2, \dots, M-1 \).
 Guided by the preceding analysis, we apply a low-pass filtering strategy by defining \( K^m \) to retain the lowest \( m/M \) fraction of frequency components.
 Throughout all experiments we set \( q = r = 2 \) and use the parameter choices

 Measurement noise is simulated by multiplicative noise according to

 with uniform perturbations \( \epsilon \sim \mathrm{Unif}(0.5, 1.5) \).
 As \( \delta^m \) decreases with \( m \), the factor \( \epsilon^{\delta^m} \) approaches 1 for large \( m \), producing weaker distortion.
 We employ multiplicative noise to reflect the wide dynamic range of the solution function, ensuring that small values are perturbed less strongly than large ones.